DevMine/devmine.github.io/_posts/2015-06-10-performance-and-reliability-improvements.md

 [crawld](/doc/crawld) used to skip a repository when it was not able to update it.
-Now, when this happens, unless it is due to a network error, it deletes it from disk and re-clone it.
+Now, when this happens, unless it is due to a network error, it deletes it from disk and re-clones it.
 Not doing this when the error is network related is very important because sometimes repositories are deleted from remote and we do not want to delete our copy without any possibility to get it back afterwards.